-- Transfer of control instructions can cause the next instruction to be executed to be other than the next sequential instruction. - Transfers of control are used to implement control statements in high-level languages. - Unconditional (goto, break, continue, call, return) - Conditional (if-then, if-then-else, switch) - Iterative (while, do, for)
+- Branch instructions can cause the next instruction to be executed to be other than the next sequential instruction. - Branches are used to implement control statements in high-level languages. - Unconditional (goto, break, continue, call, return) - Conditional (if-then, if-then-else, switch) - Iterative (while, do, for)